kawansoft/aceql-http-client-python/README.md

 ### Timeouts

-Use the `timeout` parameter of `ConnectionOptions` to pass a tieout value in seconds.
+Use the `timeout` parameter of `ConnectionOptions` to pass a timeout value  in [Requests Timeouts](https://requests.readthedocs.io/en/master/user/advanced/#timeouts) format.

 If no timeout is specified explicitly, requests do not time out.
-(For more info: timeouts are implemented with [Requests Timeouts](https://requests.readthedocs.io/en/master/user/advanced/#timeouts).)

 ```python
 connection_options = ConnectionOptions(timeout=10)